benfulcher/hctsa/README.md

 * Danny Kaplan's Code for embedding statistics (GPL license).
 * Two-dimensional histogram code from Matlab Central (BSD license).
 * Various histogram and entropy code by Rudy Moddemeijer (unlicensed).

-## Citation

-If you use this software, please read and cite:

-B. D. Fulcher, M. A. Little, N. S. Jones (2013) [Highly comparative time-series analysis: the empirical structure of time series and their methods](http://rsif.royalsocietypublishing.org/content/10/83/20130048.full). *J. Roy.
-Soc.
-Interface* **10**, 83.

 ## Publications